ajanin/bash_tutorial/tutorial.md

 gunzip -c wotw.txt.gz | tr ' ' '\n' | sort | uniq -c | head
 ```

-That looks pretty weird, doesn't it?
+The output looks pretty weird, doesn't it?
 That's why I said the method is simple but not accurate -- it doesn't account for punctuation, blank lines, upper and lower case, etc. We'll fix that in a later section.

 Here's the final command again:
 ```